 Frequently Asked Questions

-The standard Sketch for the cpNode has 8 inputs and outputs on the node itself.
-If you want a different configuration you need to download the sketch and modify the sketch as shown in App Note 101: configuring your cpNode.
+The standard Sketch for the cpNode has 8 inputs and 8 outputs on the node itself.
+If you want a different configuration you need to download the sketch and modify the sketch as shown in the cpNode Technical Guide.

 Open Source hardware designs are in the public domain, so anyone can use or modify the design.
 We have posted the designs of most of the boards on this site on the Arduini Yahoo group.
 We ask that you post the results of your design in the public domain, also to pay it forward.
 By design we mean the EagleSoft CAD schematic and board files and the "gerber" CAD files so the board can be sent to a service bureau.